glennlopez/qdGit/README.md

 ### How to use
 Place qdGit.sh into your project directory, then run the script.
 Running qdGit.sh will place the latest pull.py and push.py into your project directory, which you can use to quickly push or pull changes by:

-Running `./push.py` to push commits to your git repository Running `./pull.py` to synchronize your local copy with your repo
+Running `./push.py` to push commits to your git repository \n Running `./pull.py` to synchronize your local copy with your repo

 ### How setup